Coast Guard seeks help identifying owner of kayak found off Maui

-The Coast Guard is seeking the publics assistance identifying the owner of a green, two-person kayak found a half-mile off Lahaina, Mar.
-15, 2019.
+HONOLULU — The Coast Guard is seeking the publics assistance identifying the owner of a green, two-person kayak found a half-mile off Lahaina, Sunday.

+A Station Maui 45-foot Response Boat-Medium crew searched the area.
+There are no reports of missing persons at this time.
 Anyone with information helping to identify the owner of the kayak is requested to contact Sector Honolulu at 808-842-2600.

-(U.S. Coast Guard photo courtesy of Coast Guard Sector Honolulu/Released)
+At 6:45 a.m., Coast Guard Sector Honolulu watchstanders received a call from the master of the commercial vessel Ocean Discovery reporting they found the kayak adrift with no signs of the owner.
+The Ocean Discovery’s crew searched the area and saw no signs of distress.

 |Date Taken: